Arizona Man Hurt in Two Vehicle Crash in Buffalo

 The Minnesota State Patrol says 73-year-old Craig Annis, from Phoenix, Arizona, was heading west on 3rd Street South, crossing the highway, when he was hit by another vehicle.

-The driver of the second vehicle, 16-year-old Sofia Morin of Buffalo, was not hurt.
+The driver of the second vehicle, a 16-year-old Buffalo girl, was not hurt.

 Annis was taken to Buffalo Hospital with non-life threatening injuries.